nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

-FAILS data is saved in the hard disk automatically after any command that changes the data.
+AIMS data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-FAILS data is saved as a JSON file `[JAR file location]/data/fails.json`.
+AIMS data is saved as a JSON file `[JAR file location]/data/aims.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">

-:exclamation: **Caution:** If your changes to the data file makes its format invalid, FAILS will discard all data and start with an empty data file at the next run.
+:exclamation: **Caution:** If your changes to the data file makes its format invalid, AIMS will discard all data and start with an empty data file at the next run.

 </div>